attack68/rateslib/docs/source/i_guide.rst

       A :class:`~rateslib.curves.LineCurve` is value based and is constructed by providing curve values on specific node dates.
 Interpolation between ``nodes`` is configurable, with the default being *"linear"* interpolation (hence *LineCurve*).
-This type has no DFs so can't be used for discounting.
+This type has no DFs so can't be used for discounting cashflows.

       .. ipython:: python